-When the “winters” of your life descend, leaving a trail of destruction and hard times to endure, how do you deal with it?
+When the hard times of life descend, leaving a trail of destruction, how do you deal with them?
 No matter who you are: parent, grandparent, single or senior, writer or teacher, blue collar or white collar, here are five ways to make hard times better:

 1. Give thanks for what you still have.

 Job knew about hard times.
 He lost his possessions (7,000 sheep, 3,000 camels, 500 yoke of oxen, 599 female donkeys)and all His children (10 of them) in one day.
 Soon after that, he was struck with incurable boils from head to toe.
 (Job 1-2).
 What could he possibly give thanks for?

 His wife?
 Well, that’s debatable, considering how she reacted to all of it: “Curse God and die!”
 Friends?
 Um, maybe not.
 Their advice would not encourage a grateful heart.
 But Job did have God on his side, the One who considered him as a man of integrity.
 He refused to blame God for anything.

 2. Give thanks for what you can still do.